Server Online — hamclock.com

 That conversation stuck with me.
 I registered hamclock.com that same year.

 Life got in the way.
 Years passed.
 When Elwood became a Silent Key and the June 2026 shutdown was announced, I knew it was time to act.
 This backend server — keeping your existing HamClock running — is and will always be a free community service.
 That's a promise.
-Down the road, we may build new products and features on top of Elwood's foundation, exactly the way he encouraged.
+Down the road, I may build new products and features on top of Elwood's foundation, exactly the way he encouraged.
 But HamClock Classic will never stop working because of a paywall.

 73, Elwood. de W4BAE — SK